 Erica E. Anderson is a conservative American psychologist who believes people under age 26 should not get trans healthcare under an informed consent model.
-She believes trans and gender diverse youth should endure a year or more psychological gatekeeping from her before getting access to healthcare in “straightforward” cases.
+Anderson believes trans and gender diverse youth should endure a year or more of psychological gatekeeping before getting access to healthcare in “straightforward” cases.
 Anderson calls this style of gatekeeping “gender exploratory therapy.”
 The American Academy of Pediatrics calls it “delayed transition” and advises against it.

 Anderson also claims that some young people are transitioning because it’s “trendy” or because of peer influence and social contagion.
-This disease model of gender diversity has been criticized by many of her peers, and she resigned from WPATH and USPATH in 2021 in protest.
+This disease model of gender diversity has been criticized by many of Anderson’s peers, prompting Anderson to resign from WPATH and USPATH in 2021 in protest.

-Anderson is transgender herself and is licensed in California, Minnesota, and Pennsylvania.
-She currently practices conservative gatekeeping in the San Francisco Bay area in California.
+Anderson is transgender, is licensed in California, Minnesota, and Pennsylvania, and currently practices conservative gatekeeping in the San Francisco Bay area in California.
+Anderson also charges about $500 an hour to serve as an “expert” witness in legal cases attempting to restrict or ban some gender affirming healthcare for minors.

 Erica Elizabeth Anderson was born on January 24, 1951 in Minneapolis, Minnesota and has two sisters.
-Her father was an advertising executive and her mother was a schoolteacher before becoming a homemaker.
-An avid Boy Scout and church youth leader, Anderson graduated from public high school in Minneapolis as class president and earned a summa cum laude bachelors degree from the University of Minnesota, Minneapolis.
+Anderson’s parents were an advertising executive and a schoolteacher before becoming a homemaker.
+An avid Boy Scout and church youth leader, Anderson graduated from public high school in Minneapolis as class president and earned a bachelor’s degree from the University of Minnesota, Minneapolis.
 Anderson then earned a master’s degree in theology and a doctorate in clinical psychology in 1978 from Fuller Theological Seminary in Pasadena, California.

 From 1979 to 1984, Anderson had a private therapy practice in Minneapolis/St. Paul.
-During that time, she also served as Assistant Professor & Coordinator of Training in Aging at the University of Minnesota, Minneapolis.
+During that time, Anderson also served as Assistant Professor & Coordinator of Training in Aging at the University of Minnesota, Minneapolis.